 Quite some passes can be printed at home.
 It's the best way to obtain your pass.
 You don't have to wait for a shipment, nor do you have to visit a staffed ticket office once in Switzerland.
 You can immediately board your first train.
-Also the PDF-document is an excellent backup.
-You can print your pass again if you lose it.
+The PDF-document is an excellent backup.
+You can print your pass again if you damage or lose it.

 Quickly find your best buy

 To make it easier to pick your best point of sale, we have listed all options in the 'Price' section of each pass page, e.g. at myswissalps.com/ swisstravelpass/price (all passes can be found here).
 The retailers displayed there sell to your country of residence.
 Your country should be selected automatically, but you can change it if necessary.